jmettraux/ruote-asw/README.md

 ### "RequestExpiredException"

-Your computer's clock is too off.
-Resyncrhonize it (sudo service ntp restart).
+Your computer's clock is way too out of sync.
+Resynchronize it (`sudo service ntp restart`).

 ## license